GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Methods

 \subsubsection{Hard Sample Mining}

 To improve data efficiency and focus optimization on challenging scenarios, we construct a hard-sample dataset derived from the SFT model's performance on the training set.
 Specifically, for each input pair, we sample outputs from the SFT model.
 We retain a sample for the GRPO stage if and only if the predictions exhibit inconsistency, i.e., they are neither all correct nor all incorrect with respect to the ground truth.
-This selection criterion filters out trivial samples (where the model is already confident) and impossible samples (where the model lacks any relevant knowledge), ensuring the RL process focuses on samples near the decision boundary.
+This selection criterion filters out trivial samples and impossible samples, ensuring the RL process focuses on samples near the decision boundary.

-\subsubsection{Reward Design.}
+\subsubsection{Reward Design}

-A critical component is the design of the reward function, which guides the model to strictly follow the output format, accurately detect anomalies, and adaptively explore reasoning paths when encountering errors.
+A critical component is the design of the reward function, which guides the model to strictly follow the output format, accurately moderate content, and maintain concise reasoning without suppressing necessary deliberation on difficult cases.
 The total reward for a generated response is defined as follows.

 where $\mathbb{I}_{\text{fmt}}$ is an indicator function for format compliance.
 Below, we detail each component:

 \textbf{Format Reward} To ensure the output is parseable and adheres to the CoT structure, we enforce a strict format constraint.
 The model must encapsulate its reasoning process and the final prediction within tags.